 2. Completed operations/products liability

-A roofing insurance would also cover you in case of losses arising after you’ve completed the job.
+An insurance for roofing contractors would also cover you in case of losses arising after you’ve completed the job.
 For example, a client might notice that the roof is leaking after you work on it.
 When this happens, the client would demand that you redo the job or compensate them for resulting losses.
 A roofing insurance will cover for such losses.

 The insurance also covers situations where a product has to be returned or replaced.
 Damages arising from such situations often warrant compensation.
 That’s when a roofing insurance becomes invaluable.